 Rather than hire additional staff or add to the duties of current staff, hospitals may work with outside patient engagement centers to hand off patients and, subsequently, to monitor care.
-We foresee this concept gaining ground as healthcare institutions look to keep budgets under control while still providing an expert level of patient care even after persons leave their traditional in-hospital purview.
+We foresee this concept gaining ground as healthcare institutions look to keep budgets under control while still providing an expert level of patient care even after people leave their traditional in-hospital purview.

-This frees up the team at the original acute setting to move on to the next patient, whom they’ll be able focus all their attention on rather than having to keep careful tabs on the persons who have already left their care.
+This frees up the team at the original acute setting to move on to the next patient, whom they’ll be able focus all their attention on rather than having to keep careful tabs on the people who have already left their care.

 Meanwhile, the discharged patient gets a dedicated team who can see to their needs.
 This team knows the patient’s history, their risk levels and their particular social determinant challenges, and they can respond as needed to address any issues that arise.
 Because they have access to the care institutions in that patient’s geographic area, they’re able to schedule appointments, refer questions to the appropriate member of the care team and order prescriptions to be delivered to the pharmacy or sent to the patient directly.